seedstack/website/content/docs/seed/manual/testing.md

 * The test class itself is NOT instantiated by Seed injector and, as such, cannot benefit from AOP interception.
 It benefits from dependency injection though.
-* The kernel is started via the Web application listener (whether specified explicitly in the `web.xml` descriptor or automatically invoked).
+* The kernel is started via the Web application listener, automatically registered (no need for a `web.xml` file although one can be specified).
 A unique kernel is used for all test methods.
 This behavior cannot be altered.
 * The first test method, named `my_service_is_injectable()`, is a server-side test.
 It can test if injected dependencies, like a service of the Web application here, are working correctly.
 * The second test method, named `my_rest_resource_is_working()`, is a client-side test.
 It is executed in a separate